-After weeks of rain, the sky was blue, and I got my boots muddy on a walk in the Drybrook are.
+After weeks of rain, the sky was blue, and I got my boots muddy on a walk in the Drybrook area.
 This involved a walk in The Forest of Dean starting at Plump Hill near to Fairplay Pond.
-This is a great walk, and the area is often quiet so you get some solitude, just like I prefer.
+This is a great walk, and the area is often quiet, so you get some solitude, just like I prefer.

 Walk from Plump Hill